Skip to content

 Answer: The skin, covering about 18 square feet (1.7 m²) and weighing 6.6–8.8 lb (3–4 kg) in an average adult.

-Why it stumps people: Liver, lungs, intestines.
-Those are the organs people picture.
-Skin doesn’t register as an “organ” because you can see it, and it doesn’t seem to do anything dramatic.
-It does: temperature regulation, immune defense, vitamin D synthesis, and sensation across nearly two square meters.
+Why it slips by: Liver, lungs, intestines.
+Those are the organs you picture.
+Skin doesn’t read as an “organ” because you can see it, and it looks like it just sits there.
+It doesn’t.
+It holds your heat in, fights off germs, makes vitamin D, and feels touch across nearly two square meters.

 11. Which human organ can regenerate its own tissue?
 (Easy)